DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - selecting/specifying compensating controls
       - assigning control values
       - tailoring matches your organization's mission and the controls from a selected baseline.
       - Tailoring ensures that assessment methods are appropriate to the systems, services, and other assets that are being validated and is the best answer here.
+      - The tailoring process refers to modifying a list of controls to align with the organization's mission.
+One way it does so is by modifying control parameters, such as changing the account lockout threshold.
+While tailoring includes scoping, assigning different values for controls only apples to tailoring.
+Tailoring is done after selecting a baseline.
   - 🔴**Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline ✏️ security controls ✏️ and selecting only those controls that apply to the systems you're trying to protect
     - scoping processes eliminate controls that are recommended in a baseline
+    - Scoping is specifically used to remove controls from a suggested baseline.
     - Scoping is a part of the tailoring process and refers to reviewing a list of security controls and selecting the security controls that apply.
     - Scoping is the process of reviewing and selecting security controls based on the system that they will be applied to.
     - Scoping involves selecting only the controls that are appropriate for your IT systems